hraberg/deuce/README.md

 **Glibc and C11 have dropped 'gets' module**

-If your build of emacs fails due to an undefined `gets`, apply the following patch:
+If your build of emacs fails due to an undefined `gets`, try applying the following patch:

     patch -d emacs -p1 < 04_all_gnulib-gets.patch